Subham-Maity/NextJs-For-Beginners/README.md

 2. Open each project folder in your code editor.

 3. Follow the instructions in each project's README file.

+Once you have Node.js installed, clone this repository and navigate to the project directory in your terminal.
+From there, you can follow along with the course by running the examples in each section.

 ## Contributing 💖